Jesy Nelson’s online bullying documentary breaks BBC Three record

 Jesy Nelson’s documentary about the effects of online bullying has broken a viewing record for BBC Three, the broadcaster has said.

-The show, Jesy Nelson: Odd One Out, which focused on the Little Mix star’s struggles with being bullied since rising to fame eight years ago, has become the channel’s most-watched factual title since it moved online in 2016.
+The show, Jesy Nelson: Odd One Out, which focused on the Little Mix star’s struggles with being bullied since rising to fame eight years ago, has become the channel’s most-watched factual title since it moved online in 2016, according to seven-day data.

 A BBC Three commission, it aired on BBC One on Thursday September 12, and has drawn a total of 3.3 million consolidated viewers within seven days, a 55% growth in viewers compared to initial overnight ratings.